 Tokmanni considers animal welfare to be of utmost importance and is committed to promoting it in its supply chains.
 We require all products sold by Tokmanni that contain raw-materials of animal origin and manufacturing of them to comply with laws and regulations throughout the entire supply chain.
 Tokmanni's Animal Welfare Principles are based on the universally accepted Five Freedoms of the UK Department for Environment, Food and Rural Affairs (Defra): freedom from hunger and thirst, freedom from discomfort, freedom from pain, injury or disease, freedom to express normal behaviour and freedom from fear and distress.

-We require that our products of animal origin come from animals that have been bred for food production or are derived of fish or mollusc origin (incl. cosmetics raw-materials).
-Animals may not be slaughtered primarily for the sale of their skin, fur, horns, feathers or other parts.
+We require that our products of animal origin come from animals that have been bred for food production or are derived of fish or mollusc origin (incl. cosmetics

 Principles for responsible purchasing: